"

 • Provide a succinct recap slide that refreshes the audience’s memory of what was covered and reinforces your message.
 If the presentation is persuasive in nature, provide a clear call to action.
 If you are presenting to an external client, include your contact information.
 If you are holding a Q&A after the presentation, be sure to prepare several slides and create quick links to slides within your presentation.

-10. Ensure your Slides Meet the Needs of your Audience.
+10. Ensure your Slides are Audience-Centered

 Citations